hugooconnor/helping-hand/README.md

-an account, they are able to log about your behaviours (anonymously, if they wish to) and can flag worrisome behaviours with an estimation of where your health is at.
+an account, they are able to log about your behaviours (anonymously, if they wish to) and can flag worrisome behaviours with an estimation of where your social and emotional well-being is at.

 For example, Bob met Alice for coffee,
-Bob thought Alice was kind of manic but he wasn't sure, so he sent Alice a report on helpinghand.io with estimating her health at 80%.
+Bob thought Alice was kind of manic but he wasn't sure, so he sent Alice a report on helpinghand.io, estimating her well-being at 80%.

 Helping Hand will recommend a range of interventions to remedy a slate